ZuherKhalaf/Software-Engineering/README.md

 Welcome to my personal repository where I document and share everything I study in the field of software engineering.
 This repository is a reflection of my journey as a student and aspiring professional in computer science, mathematics, and beyond.

 ## About Me
-My name is Zuher Khalfi.
+My name is Zuher Khalaf.
 I am currently studying Mathematics and Computer Science in Salzburg, with plans to pursue master’s degrees in both fields.
 I am particularly interested in combining these disciplines with my passion for physics, chemistry, and philosophy.

 ## Purpose of This Repository
 I created this repository to: